-Staff may be required to support other agencies and will therefore share information including contact details if this is deemed to be in the best interest of the child.
-All staff understand the Cheshire East Safeguarding Children's Partnership (CESCP) and Child Protection procedures to ensure that the needs of our children are effectively assessed; decisions are based on a child's development needs, parenting capacity and family & environmental factors.
+All staff understand the Cheshire East Safeguarding Children's Partnership (CESCP) 'Threshold of Need Guidance' and Child Protection procedures;) 'Right Help, Right Time - Deliver Effective Support for Children and Families in Cheshire East, Multi Agency Threshold of Need Guidance' to ensure that the needs of our children are effectively assessed; decisions are based on a child's development needs, parenting capacity and family & environmental factors.
 We ensure that the most appropriate referrals are made.
 We actively support multi agency planning for these children and, in doing so, provide information from the child's point of view; bringing their lived experience to life as evidenced by observations or information provided.
 Staff know how to pass on any concerns no matter how trivial they seem.

 Staff members always act in the interests of the child and are aware of their responsibility to take action as outlined in this policy.
-In our school, staff are aware that they must be prepared to identify those children who may benefit from early help.
+In our school staff are aware that they must be prepared to identify those children who may benefit from early help.
 The staff are alert to the potential need for early help for a child who:

-- is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - has a mental health need: - is a young carer;

-- is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups and county lines: - is frequently missing/goes missing from care or from home; - is at risk of modern slavery, trafficking or exploitation; - is at risk of being radicalised or exploited; - has a family member in prison or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - is misusing drugs or alcohol themselves; - has returned home to their family from care; - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child; - is persistently absent from education, including persistent absences for part of the school day.
+- is disabled or has certain health needs and has specific additional needs; - has special educational needs (whether they have a statutory Education, Health and Care Plan or do not); - has a mental health need; - is a young carer; - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups and county lines; - is frequently missing/goes missing from care or from home; - is at risk of modern slavery, trafficking, sexual or criminal or exploitation; - is at risk of being radicalised or exploited; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - is misusing alcohol and other drugs themselves; - has returned home to their family from care; - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - is a 'privately fostered child'; or - is persistently absent from education, including persistent absences for part of the school day.

-If there are concerns about a child's welfare that do not meet the thresholds of child abuse, the school will consider whether the Early Help approach should be considered.
+If there are concerns about a child's welfare that do not meet the thresholds of child abuse the school will consider whether the Early Help approach should be considered.
 Staff are aware that early identification of concerns and the use of Early Help to develop a multi-agency plan for the child can reduce the risk of subsequent abuse.